 There are a lot of things you can do to make Hamachi work perfectly.
 Among them are network tweaks, configuring it with your OS, reducing ping issues, Class C restriction error, and few others.

 Step 1|Firewall and Port Forwarding Check

 Once you have installed Hamachi, make sure you have correctly configured your firewall and have set port forwarding on your router.
-In some cases you may be required to disable firewall for proper working of Hamachi.
+In some cases, you may be required to disable firewall for the proper working of Hamachi.

 Step 2| Prioritizing Hamachi Network Adapter